-In our family we have a pretty cutthroat egg decorating contest the night before (I’ll be honest- this is an adult thing we usually end up doing after the kids have gone to bed haha) and the next day those eggs have become our deviled eggs.
+In our family we have a pretty cutthroat egg decorating contest the night before Easter (I’ll be honest- this is an adult thing we usually end up doing after the kids have gone to bed haha) and the next day those eggs have become our deviled eggs.

-The classic way to make deviled eggs is with mayonnaise, mustard, and pickle relish, but there are so many variations on the original recipe!
+The way to make traditional deviled eggs is with mayonnaise, mustard, and pickle relish, but there are so many variations on the original recipe!
 In my opinion, deviled eggs look most striking when piled up with garnishes, so get crazy with it!

 This variation uses pickled jalapenos in place of the pickle relish so they have the same acidity with a little added spice.
 I also topped them with lots of bacon because, let’s be honest… Everything is better with bacon.